benjamin-ackerman/R_products_tutorial/README.md

 git push
 ```

+Check GitHub to see that your code has been pushed.

-You have now successfully created an R package and pushed it to GitHub! :tada: You can go ahead and close the project now.
+You have now successfully created an R package and pushed it to GitHub! :tada: You can go ahead and close the "halloween" R package project.

 ----------